noahehall/blockchain/blockchain.md

 - a legal contract; programs that perform transactions with the ability to act on acccounts and the data stored in the blockchain
 - an event triggers the contract to execute whatever code is held within the contract
-- enabled developers to create programs ontop of the blockchain and organize decentralized governance
 - dApps: application whose backend runs on a decentralized network
 - consensus
   - arbitration: how are disputes handled; must abide (and think about) laws in the real world